Pollster Accuracy Rankings: Who Got 2024 Right

 Who actually topped the error tables

 The ActiVote MVP rankings, using a weighted score across 10 national polls, 70 swing-state presidential polls, non-swing-state polls, 29 Senate polls, and 5 governor polls, reached a compatible answer by a different road: AtlasIntel first with a 1.38 percent average error, InsiderAdvantage second, OnMessage third, with Trafalgar, Rasmussen, and Patriot Polling in the top performers and Emerson seventh (ActiVote, 2025).
 Two independent scoring systems, one overlapping leader board.
-That convergence is the strongest evidence in this report.
+That convergence is the strongest evidence in this report, and it is why AtlasIntel, which topped both, earns the maximum cross-source subscore and the number-one rank.

 The Selzer miss, because honesty requires it

 The most famous poll of 2024 was also its largest documented miss.
 J. Ann Selzer's final Des Moines Register Iowa poll showed Harris ahead 47 to 44 in a state Trump had won by 8 points in 2020; Trump carried Iowa by about 13 points, a miss on the margin of roughly 16 points.
 Split Ticket called it one of the worst polls of the cycle (Split Ticket, 2024).
-Selzer had been among the most decorated state pollsters in America for decades.
+Selzer had been among the most decorated state pollsters in America for decades, which is exactly why the miss carries a lesson larger than one firm.

 The lesson is not that Selzer was secretly bad.
 The lesson is that a single poll, even from an excellent pollster, carries irreducible error, and that a single cycle, even a clean one, cannot separate skill from luck for firms with thin portfolios.
+A 16-point miss from a decorated pollster and a 1.2-point average from a partisan firm can both be true in the same November, and they were.
 This report ranks by documented 2024 accuracy because that is its assignment, and it flags the uncertainty because that is the truth.
+The breadth and cross-source subscores exist precisely so a single spectacular hit or miss cannot alone determine a firm's place.

 Single-cycle accuracy versus long-run quality

 The Silver Bulletin maintains two different measurements, and they disagree instructively.
 Its 2024 single-cycle error table crowns OnMessage and AtlasIntel.
 Its overall pollster ratings, updated January 2026 and blending accuracy across many cycles with transparency and methodology, rank The Washington Post, Marquette University Law School, and New York Times/Siena College at the top (Silver Bulletin, January 2026).
 Both tables are correct.
-They answer different questions.
+They answer different questions, and this ranking shows both so a reader can choose which question they care about.

 ActiVote's data adds a structural finding: the number one pollster of 2024 used non-probability methods, and no probability-based pollster reached its top ten, while no major media outlet made the top ten either (ActiVote, 2025; Denver Gazette, 2025).
 Whether that reflects a durable methodological shift or one cycle's conditions is exactly the kind of question the 2026 midterms will test.
 The framework here scores the record, not the reputation.
 If that ordering produces discomfort, the discomfort belongs to the reader, not the data.